discopop-project/discopop/docs/Pattern_Detection/DiscoPoP_Explorer.md

 Detailed instructions on how to interpret the suggested patterns can be found on the pages of the respective [patterns](Patterns/Patterns.md).

-A simple walk-through example for the execution of the DiscoPoP Explorer and the interpretation and implementation of the results can be found as part of our [quickstart example](../Quickstart/Example.md).
+A simple walk-through example for the execution of the DiscoPoP Explorer and the interpretation and implementation of the results can be found as part of our [manual quickstart example](../Manual_Quickstart/Manual_Example.md).